 Artist in residency at Undercliffe Cemetery Bradford

-I,m pleased to announce that I will be the first ever artist in residency at historic grade 2 listed Undercliffe Cemetery Bradford and Working with the archives and social history collection at Cartwright hall Gallery Bradford.
-As artist in resident I will be exploring the secret and hidden women’s stories of the cemetery, in connection with the 100 year anniversary of the 1918 representation of the people’s act and women getting the vote.
+I was the first ever artist in residency at historic grade 2 listed Undercliffe Cemetery Bradford and Working with the archives and social history collection at Cartwright hall Gallery Bradford.
+As artist in resident was exploring the secret and hidden women’s stories of the cemetery, in connection with the 100 year anniversary of the 1918 representation of the people’s act and women getting the vote.

 I did a interview about my art practice and my current artist residency at undercliffe cemetery with Emily Oldfield for @hauntMCR talking about Death - Art and the importance of uncovering hidden stories.

 Debbie Sharp - The artist unearthing the hidden stories of suffrage and cemeteries